 The Ah Meng Bistro, next to the restaurant, serves up light foods like sandwiches and pastries.

-Another dining option within the park is at Rainforest KidzWorld where there is a KFC.
+Another dining option within the park is at KidzWorld where there is a KFC and a food court.

 Or if you can pack your own food, you had over to one of the picnic areas at Singapore Zoo to enjoy your food.
 These picnic areas are found at:

 - Picnic Area near Rainforest Walk (close to the otters)

 Other Singapore Zoo food options can be found at the park’s entrance where there a cluster of restaurant like KFC, Inuka Cafe, Chomel Bistro and Chawang Bistro.

 If you love discovering new places, check out this list of dining spots in Singapore and this other one places to eat at an iconic destination in Singapore.
 As the Mid-Autumn Festival is just around the corner, we think that you may also enjoy this story on mooncakes in Singapore and Mid-Autumn Festival events.